From Shadows of His Soul,

 Influences are openly celebrated.
-The opening track, “To the Sea,” a folk number with hints of Simon & Garfunkel and early, Syd Barrett Pink Floyd, establishes the record’s theme of light and darkness, as LaMontagne sings “The clouds in the blue threw shadows on me and you.”
-The next track, “Paper Man,” recalls early music by The Who, beginning like a chant before rocking into its defiant chorus: “I won’t live like a paper man; I won’t step into line, all joined at the hand.”
+The opening track, “To the Sea,” a folk number with hints of Simon & Garfunkel and early, Syd Barrett-Pink Floyd, establishes the record’s theme of light and darkness.
+LaMontagne sings: “The clouds in the blue threw shadows on me and you.”
+The next song, “Paper Man,” evokes early music by The Who, beginning like a chant before rocking into its defiant chorus: “I won’t live like a paper man; I won’t step into line, all joined at the hand.”

 The title track is a slow-tempo, psychedelic nursery rhyme, ethereal and floating, fusing intellect and emotion in its lyrics: “For every one resplendent in the wealth of kings, thousands upon thousands only suffering … I want to be part of the light.”

 Illumination conquering darkness continues as a motif in “It’s Always Been You,” a poetic incantation over waves of melodic guitar lines: “Since the first star split the black, split the silence in two … It’s always been you.”

 “Let’s Make It Last” is a dreamy whisper of a song about the fleeting nature of life and love.
 LaMontagne sings: “Stay, for a little while / Share a glass beside the fire,” as a major chord warbles into a lounge-worthy major seventh, saved from schmaltz by subtle instrumentation and genuine emotion.